Updated on: 09.06.2025

 - t (16:16)

-- Cardiac Troponin, proBNPECHO and ECG- For end organ damage
+- Cardiac Troponin, proBNP, ECHO, ECG, Chest x ray, PFT, Electromyography- For end organ damage

-- Chemotherapy consent after informing about disease, prognosis, cost of therapy, side effects, hygiene, food and contraception
+- Treatment consent after informing about disease, prognosis, cost of therapy, side effects, hygiene, food and contraception

 - Tumor board meeting and decision